skyeBreach/breachly/docs/project/tasks/project-logo.md

 # Project Logo

-A custom logo for BreachTaskOps needs to be designed and created to replace the "Breached Sky Studios" logo that is temporarily being used.
+A custom logo for BreachOps-Task needs to be designed and created to replace the "Breached Sky Studios" logo that is temporarily being used.

 ## Sub-tasks